 This quiet, friendly pub in London’s most exclusive neighbourhood has something of a gentlemen’s club feel about it, with shiny brass...

 Foyer at Claridge's

-Extend your pinkie finger to partake in afternoon tea within the classic art deco-style foyer of this landmark hotel.
-The gentle clinks...
+Extend that pinkie finger to partake in afternoon tea within the classic art-deco-style foyer of this landmark hotel where the gentle...

 25 Brook St · interesting places nearby